Supreme-leader-of-North-Korea/Java-Project/README.md

 # Java-Project
-Please download Payment.txt for the codes to run properly
+Please download PaymentRates.txt for the codes to run properly